Training to Address Recurring Management Challenges

 Billions of emails are sent each day around the world, and employees of most organizations spend a good portion of their days processing email.
 The ability to write clear, concise, and effective emails that get the desired results is a key skill needed in all organizations.
 In this workshop, you’ll learn the keys to writing effective emails using multiple examples and hands-on activities.

 Not sure where to start?
-Let us assess and help develop the skills necessary for your organization.
+Contact us at email@example.com and let us assess and help develop the skills necessary for your organization.

 Gary Morris, President/COO, Clabber Girl

 Click here to read the Clabber Girl success story

 The program has allowed us to create an atmosphere that fosters teamwork and empowers employees to take ownership for their projects that have optimized production flow and reduced inefficiencies.
 Management and even office staff have gained insightful leadership experiences and buy-in of the lean concept.
 Our collaboration with Purdue has allowed us to move forward with our strategic vision and to always strive for continuous improvement.